Why Every Hype Cycle Produces the Same 23 Roles

 Legitimize.
 Navigate the relationship with existing power structures.

-Consider the Tech Genius archetype.
+Consider the Tech Genius role.
 In the Bitcoin cycle, it's Satoshi Nakamoto and Vitalik Buterin — people who invented the foundational protocol.
 In the AI cycle, it's the authors of the Transformer paper and Ilya Sutskever.
+In the Linux/open-source wave, it was Linus Torvalds and Richard Stallman — the kernel and the GPL everything else stands on.
+And in the desktop 3D-printing wave it was Adrian Bowyer, whose open-source RepRap — a printer that prints its own parts, released under the GPL — was the hardware equivalent of the kernel.
 The role is identical; the names changed.

 The Educator in the Bitcoin era was Andreas Antonopoulos — making cryptographic concepts accessible on YouTube before anyone else thought it was worth doing.
 In the AI era, it's Andrej Karpathy doing the same thing for neural networks.
-The monetization path (audience → courses → speaking → consulting) is structurally identical.
+In the Linux wave it was the Linux Documentation Project and Eric S. Raymond's essays, making open source legible to a generation of engineers.
+In the 3D-printing wave it was Make: magazine, Maker Faire, and YouTubers like Thomas Sanladerer teaching a generation how to print.
+The monetization path (audience → reputation → courses, speaking, consulting) is structurally identical.

 The Infrastructure Landlord in Bitcoin was Bitmain selling ASICs — whoever controlled the hardware controlled the margins.
 In the AI cycle, it's CoreWeave and Lambda Labs selling GPU compute.
+In the Linux wave it was Red Hat, charging a subscription for supported Linux — the “rent” on free software.
+In 3D printing it was Stratasys and 3D Systems — and the filament makers, who sell the razor blades for a cheap razor.
 The insight is the same: in any gold rush, sell shovels.

-The pattern holds across every category.
+The pattern holds across every category and every cycle.
 The specific technologies differ.
-The archetypes don't.
+The roles don't.

 Why most people pick the wrong role